-- 1. use the legal knowledge, skills, procedures and behaviours appropriate to the client; - 2. recognise and act within the rules of professional conduct; - 3. identify the client's reasonable expectations as to quality and timeliness of service.
+- 1. use the legal knowledge, skills, procedures and behaviours appropriate to the client; - 2. recognise conduct issues and act within the Code of Conduct; - 3. identify the client's reasonable expectations as to quality and timeliness of service.

 Element 1: Income Tax